-It is a traditional vegetable from Kyoto with a history of over 300 years, which has been actively cultivated in the Kamigamo area of Kyoto.
-The finely textured and tight flesh is soft but does not boil down, and the sweet flavor melts.
+This is a traditional Kyoto vegetable with over 300 years of history, actively cultivated in the Kamigamo district of Kyoto.
+The finely textured, firm flesh is soft yet resistant to falling apart, and the sweet umami melts away.

-The dried Kamo eggplant has a firmer fruit than raw eggplant, and has a sweet taste with a slightly elegant aroma.
-When heated, it becomes a melty texture like baked eggplant.
-You can enjoy the sweetness reminiscent of fruit.
-Even people who don't like eggplant could eat it!
-The more people say, the sweeter it is like fruit, and the texture changes to melt like baked eggplant.
+Dried Kamo eggplant is firmer than raw and has a subtly elegant sweet, fragrant flavor.
+When heated, it has a melty, creamy texture similar to roasted eggplant.
+You can enjoy a sweetness reminiscent of fruit.
+Even people who dislike eggplant could eat it!
+The more people say that, the sweeter it becomes like fruit and the melt-in-your-mouth texture like grilled eggplant.

-■ Kyoto's traditional vegetables with a history of over 300 years
+■ Kyoto's traditional vegetables with over 300 years of history

-■ The fruit is firmer than raw, and the sweet taste is slightly elegant
+■ The fruit is firmer than raw, with a subtly elegant sweet flavor

-■ When heated, it becomes a melty texture like baked eggplant.
+■ When cooked, it develops a melty, melty texture like roasted eggplant

 How to use dried Kamo eggplant